Sangha – learning, growth and realisation

 Crowd

 The Pali and Sanskrit term, Sangha, means ‘bring together’ and usually refers to the community of Buddhist nuns, monks and lay people.
 The Sangha is considered to be one of the three ‘refuges’ or ‘treasures’ of Buddhism.
-These are: Buddha – the awakened one; Dharma – the teachings of the Buddha; and Sangha – the community of Buddha’s students.
+These are: Buddha – the awakened one; Dharma – the teachings of Gotama Buddha; and Sangha – the community of Gotama’s students.
 Traditionally, one joined the Sangha by giving up all one’s possessions and by shaving one’s head.
 These acts symbolised a person’s vow to set out on life as an itinerant monk or nun.

 However, particularly in contemporary western societies, many Buddhist teachers, including Dogen and Shunryu Suzuki, take a broader view of the sangha, to include not just the community of fellow Buddhists, or fellow students of a particular teacher, but also all those individuals we meet who show kindness, insight, wisdom, compassion and equanimity – from whom we learn and whose company we enjoy, and who help ease suffering and dissatisfaction, and who increase our insight and understanding.
 Indeed, the sangha, can be considered as including all sentient beings, united in one community of beings – the sangha of all life on earth.